lichenbiostat/lichen-lab.github.io/index.md

 ---
 layout: page
 title: About
-description: I am a tenure-tracked Assistant Professor in Harrison School of Pharmacy at Auburn University.
+%description: I am a tenure-tracked Assistant Professor in Harrison School of Pharmacy at Auburn University.
 I am a member of the Omics and Informatics Cluster hire in Auburn University.
 ---